Key Takeaways

 - Chronic anger differs from typical anger responses, persisting for extended periods and potentially causing significant health complications like heart disease and weakened immunity.

-What Is Chronic Anger?
+What Causes Chronic Anger?

 Childhood Experiences